Real Bott manifold structure of $n$-dimensional Klein bottle and its rational Betti numbers: Realizing Lg as the real Bott manifold and its rational Betti numbers

-We follow \cite{zbMATH06673337} for basics of real Bott manifolds.
-Given a strictly upper triangular binary matrix (i.e., matrix whose entries are $0$ or $1$), a real Bott manifold can be constructed as the quotient of the $n$-dimensional torus by a free action of $\mathbb{Z}_{2}^{n}$.
+We follow \cite{zbMATH06673337} for basic information about the real Bott manifolds.
+Given a strictly upper triangular binary matrix (i.e., a matrix whose entries are $0$ or $1$), a real Bott manifold can be constructed as the quotient of the $n$-dimensional torus by a free action of $\mathbb{Z}_{2}^{n}$.

 \begin{definition} A binary square matrix $A$ is said to be a Bott matrix if there exists a permutation matrix $P$ and a strictly upper triangular binary matrix $B$ such that $A=PBP^{-1}$. \end{definition}